 - James the son of Alphaeus

 - Simon the Canaanite

 Judas was numbered with these twelve and obtained part of the ministry (Psalm 41:9, John 13:18).
 After Judas by transgression fell, only one other was ordained to be numbered with the eleven remaining apostles.
 He had to be a witness with them of Jesus’ resurrection, beginning from the baptism of John unto the same day that Jesus was taken up from them.
 Two were appointed; Barsabas Justus and Matthias.
 Then they prayed and gave forth their lots and the lot fell upon Matthias to be numbered with the eleven apostles (Acts 1:15-26).
 You’ll notice that Matthias wasn’t “prophesied” into apostleship.

 That great city, the holy Jerusalem out of heaven from God has twelve gates named after the twelve tribes of the children of Israel.
 The wall of the city has twelve foundations, and in them the names of the twelve apostles of the Lamb (Revelations 21:10-14).

-In other words you won’t read Klibbe or Ninow or Campbell or Boshoff or Dywili or Sgenu on these foundations.
+In other words you won’t see the names of Klibbe or Ninow or Campbell or Boshoff or Dywili or Sgenu on these holy foundations.
 Before a house is built, the foundation first needs to be laid.
 Once the foundation has been laid, the house can be built.
 Once building starts, there’s no need to lay the foundation again!